-This form is used to consolidate all the costs, along with certain items that may be pre-paid.
+This form is used to consolidate all the costs.
 The form is also used to determine the maximum loan amount available and funds needed for closing.
 Your Colonial Consultant will prepare the Single Close Worksheet for review and discussion.

 This form requires information that is supplied by the builder and is used solely for the benefit of Colonial to determine eligibility for our program.
 Selection of the builder is the exclusive, independent decision of the borrower.

 How are Draws Disbursed From my Construction Loan?

 Draw disbursements or progress payments are made on a work-completed basis and occur over a period of time as the work progresses.
 The builder will submit draw requests directly to Colonial's Construction Department, itemizing the work completed and the amount requested for payment.
 The percentage of work completed is determined by an independent third-party inspection service.
 Your builder will designate a construction bank account at a financial institution and disbursements will be wired directly to that account after receipt of the inspection report.
 As a convenience to you, a copy of the disbursement statement may be sent to you either via email or regular mail each time your builder makes a draw.
 This statement indicates the amount of funds disbursed and funds remaining on the project.

 The initial disbursement at closing includes the payoff of the lot (if applicable) less your down payment, if any.
 Also, a start-up draw may be disbursed to the builder immediately after closing is finalized.

 The cost for special order items may be funded up to 50% of the line item on the draw schedule, when accompanied by a request from the builder together with supporting invoices.